Tarpan Honker: Variants

 Honker vehicles were produced in multiple versions, including hardtop versions, box trucks, and pick-up trucks.
 Honkers produced up to 1992 used the M20 (taken from the FSO Warszawa) gasoline engines shared with Żuk and Nysa trucks.

 Firstly, FSR put gasoline engines from the FSO Polonez car, next 2.5-litre Iveco diesel engines (most famously used in the Renault Master and Iveco Daily), and from 1997 onwards used the Andoria turbodiesel engines 4CT90 and later 4CTi90.
 The truck has a three-door body, based on a rigid frame bridges driving the leaf springs.

 Production

-Production models of Honker was low, reaching a maximum level of a few hundred vehicles.
+Production volumes for the Honker were low, reaching a maximum level of a few hundred vehicles per year.
 In Poznan in 1992, FSR built 450 vehicles in 1992; 314 vehicles in 1994; and 288 vehicles in 1995.
 FSR production stopped in early 1996.

 In mid 1996 Daewoo bought the rights and established Daewoo Motor Poland Sp.
 Ltd. to produce vehicles.
 Production resumed in autumn 1996 trials for the assembly of Honkers in Lublin.
 In both factories, they built only around 20 autos.